-Within the Group's portfolio, sales of new products, those launched in a major market within the last five years, accounted for 27 per cent of total sales and grew by 36 per cent to the last live years, accounted for 27 per cent of total sales and grew by 36 per cent cent to total sales and grew by 36 per cent cent to total sales and grew by 36 per cent cent cent cent and illion representing 54 per cent of total sales and grew six per cent compared to last year.
+Within the Group's portfolio, sales of new products, those launched in a major market within the last five years, accounted for 27 per cent of total sales and grew by 36 per cent to £4,785 million.
+Sales of the more established, franchise products amounted to £9,772 million representing 54 per cent of total sales and grew six per cent compared to last year.
 Sales of older products, now less actively promoted, were £3,438 million, a decline of 11 per cent representing 19 per cent of total sales.

-Global pharmaceutical sales in the fourth quarter of 2002 grew seven per cent, reflecting US sales growth of 14 per cent to £2,592 million; whereas in Europe sales growth was weaker at one per cent with sales of £1,272 million, and in International sales were flat at £935 million.
+Global pharmaceutical sales in the fourth guarter of 2002 grew seven per cent, reflecting US sales growth of 14 per cent to £2,592 million; whereas in Europe sales growth was weaker at one per cent with sales of £1,272 million, and in International sales were flat at £935 million